algolia/shipjs/GUIDE.md

 - create a pull-request from the staging branch to `legacy` branch

 Let's assume you configured your CI to monitor `legacy` branch.
-When you review and merge the PR, your CI will run `shipjs release` and it will
+When you review and merge the PR, your CI will run `shipjs trigger` and it will

 1. run tests
 2. release to NPM